 How much do other employers in Singapore pay?

-HelperChoice has an extensive database of employers and domestic workers in Singapore and other countries.
+HelperChoice has an extensive database of employers and domestic helpers in Singapore and other countries.
 In September 2016, HelperChoice analysed data from hundreds of job ads posted by its users in the city-state, partly to help each employer make an informed salary offer.

 This salary is lower than the average in Hong Kong, but slightly better than what employers offer domestic helpers in Middle Eastern countries such as the UAE, Qatar and Saudi Arabia.

-Most employers who post ads on HelperChoice, whether they are locals or expats, search for domestic workers who are able to care for young children or for pets, in addition to performing usual household duties such as cleaning, cooking and grocery shopping.
+Most employers who post ads on HelperChoice, whether they are locals or expats, search for domestic helpers who are able to care for young children or for pets, in addition to performing usual household duties such as cleaning, cooking and grocery shopping.